 Get on your bike

-The Valleys offer fantastic rugged terrain ideal for mountain biking – and there are routes for all skills.
-Cwmcarn Forest and the Garw Valley both give impressive views across the Severn Estuary, while many of the crazy routes at BikePark Wales give views into the Brecon Beacons, if you dare look up from the trail in front of you!
+Whatever the size of your clan, or cycling ability, there are dozens of glorious cycle routes.
+Cycle or walk along the famous Taff Trail, which links the Valleys to Cardiff.
+The Valleys offer fantastic rugged terrain ideal for mountain biking.
+Cwmcarn Forest and the Garw Valley both give impressive views across the Severn Estuary, while many of the crazy routes at BikePark Wales give views into the Bannau Brycheiniog (Brecon Beacons).

-Lido Ponty, the National Lido of Wales, is a great family adventure with hand boats, stand up paddle boarding and zorbing wheels as well as lots of opportunities for swimming, playing (or just lounging) in the sunshine.
+Stand up paddleboarding (SUP) is another fun activity to try.
+Island SUP Ltd is based in Barry Island and offer lessons for all levels.
+Lido Ponty, the National Lido of Wales, is a great place for a family adventure with hand boats, stand up paddle boarding and zorbing wheels, as well as lots of opportunities for swimming, playing in the sunshine.